kespindler/albatross/README.md

 - request.py - a web request object
 - response.py - a web response object

-Each of those is no less than 100 or so lines.
+Each of those is less than 100 lines or so.

+## Current Gotchas

+- Be careful with casing on HTTP headers.
+The framework should force standardization, but currently they are case-sensitive.

 ## Todo

-- tests
+- tests: tests are a good idea.
+I should write some.
-    python3 example_app.py